General tips for shooting at home

-If you need to make a copy of your work that would have required you to use the scanner at university, hopefully this will help.
+If you need to make a copy of your work that would have required you to use the scanner at University, hopefully this will help.

 The key factors are that you will need soft/even lighting, that you use a standard or long lens and that the camera is perpendicular to your work.

 • Lighting: Make sure your light is even.
 Either by using two very similar lights, on either side of your work.
-Or, if only using one light source, make sure your bounce the light back in on the opposite side with a reflector.
+Or, if only using one light source, make sure you bounce the light back in on the opposite side with a reflector.

 • Perpendicular: if you are not looking directly at your work the perspective will be off.
 Make sure the camera is directly above your work and as close to being central as possible.